velvetkevorkian/enterprise/design_enterprise_report.md

 ####Values
 One of the first exercises featured in the Creative Enterprise Toolkit (Nesta, check date, pp.10-14) is to lay out the values to guide a prospective business.
 These were the most important things I identified during that exercise, focusing on public facing ones:

-- Being proud of the things I put into the world
+- Being proud of the things I put into the world.
-- Using technology creatively
-- Design as a means for solving problems
+- Using innovative combinations of design and technology as means for solving problems and creating experiences.

 ####What's my story? [stories?]